Texas Woman’s University

 Points of pride

-As the nation’s largest university primarily for women, Texas Woman’s University prepares students for positions of leadership and service in a global society.
-In 2020, TWU was tied for fifth most diverse institution in the nation and first in Texas by U.S. News & World Report.
-The university produces graduates who lead personally and professionally fulfilling lives, and it is committed to transformational learning, discovery and service in an inclusive environment that embraces diversity, inspires excellence and has a pioneering spirit.
+Texas Woman’s is the nation’s largest woman-focused university and prepares students for leadership and service positions in a global society.
+In 2022, the university had the fifth-highest ranking in the nation and the highest in Texas for ethnic diversity, according to U.S. News & World Report.
+The university produces graduates who lead personally and professionally fulfilling lives and is committed to transformational learning, discovery and service in an environment that embraces inclusiveness, inspires excellence and promotes a pioneering spirit.

 Thumbnail